tylerweng/eden/docs/README.md

 ### Phase 5: Likes and Bookmarks (1 day)

-**Objective:** Allow users to like and bookmark albums, artists and tracks
+**Objective:** Allow users to like tracks and bookmark artists and tracks.

 ### Phase 6: Cleanup (1 day)